metalbear-co/mirrord.dev/content/docs/overview/faq.md

 If you can't give your end users permissions to create privileged pods, we suggest trying out [mirrord for Teams]({{< ref "/docs/teams/introduction" >}} "mirrord for Teams").
 It adds a Kubernetes operator that acts as a control plane for mirrord clients, and lets them work with mirrord without creating privileged pods themselves.
 If mirrord for Teams doesn't work for you either, [let us know](hello@metalbear.co) and we'll try to figure a solution that matches your security policies.

+## Can I use mirrord to run a local container in the context of the remote cluster?

+The only way to do this at the moment is to install the mirrord CLI within the container and change its entrypoint to run the original process using mirrord.
+Support for running containers directly with mirrord will be added in the future - please follow [this issue](https://github.com/metalbear-co/mirrord/issues/1658) for updates.

 ## Can I use mirrord with Openshift?

 Yes, mirrord works with OpenShift.
 However, OpenShift usually ships with a default security policy that doesn't let mirrord create pods.